The Duke of Dorchester: The Golden Terror (1977–1978)

+WWWF/WWF (1978–1983)

+After a brief stint in Georgia Championship Wrestling in the summer of 1978 that saw him face Rick McGraw in August, GA, Doherty returned sans mask to the WWWF on November 17, 1978 to wrestle Sylvano Sousa to a draw at an event in North Attleboro, MA.
+Wrestling once again as "Pete Doherty", he returned to the Boston Garden on December 4, 1978 and was defeated by Johnny Rodz.
+He began 1979 on a winning streak, beating Mike Paidousis, Sylvano Sousa, Frank Rodriguez, Mark Tendler, and Mike Hall before losing to then WWF Tag-Team Champion Larry Zbyszko.
+Doherty wrestled exclusively on house shows until June 1979; on June 30 edition of Championship Wrestling he made his televised return in a defeat to Dominic DeNucci.
+The same day on All Star Wrestling he was beaten by Ivan Putski.
+On December 1, he teamed with Moose Monroe in a losing effort against WWF Tag-Team Champions Tito Santana & Ivan Putski.

-Doherty began his career in the 1973, wrestling for Vince McMahon Sr. in the World Wide Wrestling Federation (WWWF).
-At the time, McMahon's territory consisted of only the Northeast states, and Doherty wrestled all over in small and large venues.
-Doherty wrestled under the name, "The Duke of Dorchester" paying homage to his hometown of Dorchester, Massachusetts.
-The Duke was generally relegated to undercard status either wrestling against the stars of his era or against other undercard "jobbers".
-The Duke had a short lived run as a masked wrestler named The Golden Terror and was managed by Captain Lou Albano.
-Although used primarily as "enhancement talent" in the WWF, The Duke did score occasional upset victories against fellow preliminary wrestlers like Fred Marzino and Jose Luis Rivera, including The Duke defeating Marzino 28 times with no wins scored by Marzino.
-The Duke was known in the ring for his long blond hair, missing teeth and wild mannerisms.
-The Duke's constant, in ring banter and screaming, could be heard in the last row of the arena.
+As the 1980s began, Doherty remained an "enhancement talent" for the now-renamed World Wrestling Federation.
+However, the Duke did score numerous victories against fellow preliminary wrestlers like Fred Marzino and Jose Luis Rivera, including The Duke defeating Marzino twenty-eight times with no wins scored by Marzino.
+The Duke was known in the ring for his long blond hair, missing teeth, and wild mannerisms.
+The Duke's constant, in-ring banter and screaming, could be heard in the last row of the arena.
 His signature "move" was getting stuck in a full nelson and then placing his legs on the top rope in order for his opponent to have to break the hold.
 The end result was that the opponent would release and The Duke would land on his head.